amosdevstudio/bpe.cpp/README.md

     print(decoded)
 ```
 Although fitting with the python wrapper is possible, it is recommended to fit with c++ for performance reasons.

+> [!NOTE]
+> Decoding tokens that encode unicode characters using the python wrapper is not fully supported.
+> As detailed in the [pybind11 Issue #591](https://github.com/pybind/pybind11/issues/591), pybind can make the application crash if it finds an invalid unicode character.
+> That is a problem especially when trying to decode (valid) utf-8 tokens one at a time, since the unicode byte sequence might be chopped off and become invalid.
+> To fix this, you can wrap the decode function in a try except block and handle the error from there (like in the demo I provided).

 ### .bpe files: